Autostronomy/AutoProf/README.md

 <img src="docs/_static/AP_logo.png" alt="AutoProf" width="300"/>

-**NOTICE: This is AutoProf-Legacy, for the newest version called "AutoPhot" [follow this link](https://github.com/Autostronomy/AutoPhot)**
+**NOTICE: This is AutoProf-Legacy, for the newest version called "AstroPhot" [follow this link](https://github.com/Autostronomy/AstroPhot)**

 AutoProf is a pipeline for basic and advanced non-parametric galaxy image analysis.
 Its design allows for fast startup and provides flexibility to explore new ideas and support advanced users.